Long hours at a desk can leave shoulders stiff and sore.

 Roll your shoulders

-Interlace fingers
+Interlace your fingers

 Stretch your arms overhead and interlace your fingers.
-Hold for 10 seconds to stretch the chest and arms.

 Tilt your head side to side